Exercise: The Natural Antidote for Mental Battles

 Start with a 15-minute walk every day and gradually increase your activity levels.

-This approach will not only boost your but also contribute to your mental well-being.
+This approach will not only boost your physical health but also contribute to your mental well-being.

 So, in the struggle against mental health issues, exercise could well be your secret weapon.